Danielku15/SlickGrid-wiki/2-The-SlickGrid-Community.md

 Some examples are:

-[SimpleGy](https://github.com/SimplGy/SlickGrid/commits/master) who has been working of a 'pinned columns' implementation
+[SimpleGy](https://github.com/SimplGy/SlickGrid/commits/master) who has been working on a 'pinned columns' implementation

 [GerHobbelt](https://github.com/GerHobbelt/SlickGrid/commits/gh-pages) who is a whopping 1000 or so commits ahead of the fork point. (link points at the bleeding edge there)